SSathiyadhev/verilog-learning-environment/README.md

 Makefile    Build control
 ```

-The `sim/` directory is auto-generated and disposable.
+The `sim/` directory is part of the repository structure.
+Generated files inside `sim/build/` and `sim/waves/` are ignored by Git.

 ---